lukas-hinterleitner/master-thesis/README.md

+# Gradient Similarity Analyzer
+# readme (to be changed)
-# Can gradient-based explanations find training data on similar data points?
+This project calculates similarities between gradients of the LIMA fine-tuning dataset samples and their paraphrased or model-generated versions.
+It explores whether gradient-based explanations can find training data on similar data points.

 ## Setup